MetteHejberg/Lang_assignment5/README.md

 Tomasello, M. (2003).
 Constructing a language: *A usage-based theory of language acquisition*.
 Harvard University Press.

 ## 2. Method
 A large part of this assignment was to wrangle the data to get them into a format that I could work with.
 Firstly, the script loads the data as ```pandas``` dataframes.
 This allows me to work with the files very efficiently eventhough they are not csv files.
 Then, for every dataset, I get what the child says and the metadata on the child (age and sex), which I collectively tranform into a new dataframe.
 I then use regex to clean the text and age columns.
 I rename the columns and drop data from 1 and 5-year-olds because there is less data, and .
 Lastly, I create a train and test split with ```scikit-learn```.
-I use the tokenizer from ```tensorflow``` to tokenize the text.
+I use the tokenizer from ```tensorflow``` to tokenize the text and the ```sequence``` function to further process the text.

 ## 3. Usage ```nlp_age_classifier.py```
 To run the code you should: